Warsaw Ghetto Uprising: January revolt

 On 18 January 1943, the Germans began their second deportation of the Jews, which led to the first instance of armed insurgency within the ghetto.
 While Jewish families hid in their so-called "bunkers", fighters of the ŻOB and ŻZW, resisted, engaging the Germans in direct clashes.
 Though the ŻZW and ŻOB suffered heavy losses (including some of their leaders), the Germans also took casualties, and the deportation was halted within a few days.
 About 1,200 Jews were killed, and about 5,000 deported, instead of the 8,000 planned by Germans.
 The fighters managed to kill about a dozen Germans and wound several dozen.

 Hundreds of people in the Warsaw Ghetto were ready to fight, sparsely armed with handguns, gasoline bottles, and a few other weapons that had been smuggled into the ghetto by resistance fighters.
 Most of the Jewish fighters did not view their actions as an effective measure by which to save themselves, but rather as a battle for the honour of the Jewish people, and a protest against the world's silence.

 Preparations

 The ŻZW and ŻOB built dozens of fighting posts and executed a number of Nazi collaborators, including Jewish Ghetto Police officers, members of the fake (German-sponsored and controlled) resistance organization Żagiew, as well as Gestapo and Abwehr agents (including the alleged agent and Judenrat associate Alfred Nossig, executed on 22 February 1943).
 The ŻOB established a prison to hold and execute traitors and collaborators.
 Józef Szeryński, former head of the Jewish Ghetto Police, committed suicide.

+Prior to the uprising starting, reconnoiter missions were held to scope about potential escape routes; Regina Fudem, a ŻOB member, established routes utilising the sewer system.